-If you, like me, enjoy periodically venturing outdoors by yourself, take the necessary precautions.
+If you, like me, enjoy periodically venturing outdoors by yourself when the winter weather cooperates, you still need to take the necessary precautions.

 That means don’t leave home without an itinerary, or a plan to include departure and return times, travel route, exact destination, etc. Put your itinerary in writing and leave a copy of it with someone at home or someone you know and trust.

 Assemble a survival kit.
 It doesn’t have to be elaborate.
 Stick to the basics — ad hoc shelter, warmth, communication, navigation and sustenance.
-As a longtime outdoorsman, here are the essential items that I carry in my backpack survival kit (just in case of emergency): A fully-charged Android or iPhone, pocket knife, butane lighter, compass, lightweight space blanket, hand warmers, extra clothing (blaze orange), few high-energy snacks, bottle of water and a small, compact first-aid kit.
+As a longtime outdoorsman, here are the essential items that I carry in my backpack survival kit (just in case of emergency): A fully-charged Android or iPhone, knife, butane lighter, compass, lightweight space blanket or trash bag, electrical or duct tape, hand warmers, extra clothing (blaze orange), few high-energy snacks, bottle of water and a small, compact first-aid kit.

 Here’s what he wrote to me:

 “It sounds boring, but communication is key.
 Let someone know exactly where you’re going every time you leave.
-Dressing in layers is extremely important, as is carrying a small first aid kit, and a form of supplemental warmth, like a blanket.
+Dressing in layers is extremely important and covering exposed skin, as is carrying a small first aid kit, and a form of supplemental warmth, like a blanket.
 Every first aid kit should have a tourniquet and Israeli bandage.
 Don’t fall in cold water, don’t get shot, drive safely and you probably won’t die.”

 So then, why go outdoors having no one else with you?
 Surveys show that the majority of Americans believe it’s important to have times when they are completely isolated and away from anyone else.
 In fact, these same surveys also indicate that people have just as good of a time engaging in outdoor activities alone as they do when they’re with others.

 From my perspective, this inclination for periodic solitude outdoors allows the body and, perhaps more importantly, the mind, space and time to just be in the moment, experiencing it with a person’s full attention and focus.
-In my case, it has been enjoying the peace and quiet of the rural southeast Nebraska countryside while hunting.
+In my case, it has been enjoying the peace and quiet of the rural southeast Nebraska countryside while hunting various game species.